pirschous/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 page that allows staff to view all of the quotes that have been issued.

-## NFL Stats
+## Twenty One Game

-This is a data visualization application that is meant to store and display football stats for the purposes of fantasy football.
+This is a data visualization application that is meant to store and display cards from the card game 21.
 It is an MVC web application that utilizes Entity Framework 6 for data access and a Code First workflow.
 It is still a work in progress.